 Dock Talks

-The Dock Talks speaker series is a way for the public and the Sound Experience community to engage, on or off the ship, on topics focused on maritime, the environment and community.
+The Dock Talks Speaker Series is a way for the public and the Sound Experience community to engage, on or off the ship, on topics focused on maritime, the environment and community.
 Experts in their field are invited to share their work and learnings in a variety of topics through a short presentation.
 Each talk is unique and cover a variety of topics.
 For example, juvenile salmon migration, how the Salish Sea map was created or how to identify marine mammals on the water.

 All Virtual Dock Talks will be posted on this page through the Sound Experience YouTube channel (via the Virtual Dock Talks Playlist) so they can be easily accessible for youth, families, teachers and the public.
 These presentations are accessible to all, free of charge.